Why Was I Denied A Loan?

 - You refuse to provide new documentation.
 If a lender asks for more information, be sure to provide it.
 If your file is incomplete, your loan could be denied.
 However, if they keep asking you for the same information over and over, it could be a scam.
 Be sure to keep copies of all the documents you’ve shared and send everything by registered or certified mail so you have a paper trail of everything that you’ve sent.

 - You have experienced racial discrimination.
 It is illegal for lenders to discriminate against you based on race, gender or age.
-Though the mortgage loan industry has worked to get rid of prejudice from its approval process, it still does happen.
 If you feel you’ve been discriminated against, contact the Consumer Financial Protection Bureau , or specifically for mortgages, contact the Department of Housing and Urban Development .
 Also call your state’s fair housing department and your local municipality officials to report your concerns.

 What to do if you’ve been turned down for a loan